UK tax policy.

 This strategy has been approved by both the UK board of directors and Randstad Global Tax department based in the Netherlands which is part of the ultimate controlling party, Randstad NV.

 This document is reviewed on an annual basis and any amendments required will be made.
-This policy will remain in effect until further notice or amendments.
+This policy will remain in effect until further notice

 Our values and business principles